sblandford/wifi-xlation/README.md

 # SSL

-It is probably a good idea to store the certificate and related files in a mounted directory so that the Docker container can be deleted and replaced without losing the certificate and related files.
-The xlationctl.sh script does this when executed with the Let's Encrypt options.
+The SSL certificates can be supplied from files in a mounted directory or from an AWS S3 path.
+I have had some success using the [certbot-lambda](https://github.com/kingsoftgames/certbot-lambda) project to keep a current LetsEncrypt certificate on S3.

 ## Further documentation